 You now know that you have to act fast.
 But how exactly should you respond?

-Not everything is your fault.
-Investigate the problem and if it’s evidently the fault of the customer, be polite and don’t lose your nerve.
+- investigate the problem and if it’s evidently the fault of the customer, be polite and don’t lose your nerve.
 Explain your point of view and try to find the middle ground.

 Unfortunately, there are two types of customers that will submit a complaint.
 Clients that had a real problem with your product or service, people whose problems you can resolve and turn into loyal clients.
 And Internet trolls seeking attention and monetary gain.